MileHacker Logo

 Road Conditions & Safety

-Paved state highways and county roads are generally well-maintained.
+Paved state highways and county roads are usually in good condition-maintained.
 Many of the most scenic backroads, however, are gravel or dirt.
 These unpaved roads can become muddy and slick after rain.

 Driving Safety Insights